 Even if you plan to open Dutch bank account upon arrival, you are strongly advised to bring at least one credit card (Visa or Mastercard) and cash for the first month since it will take a 3-4 weeks before you receive the living allowance from the University on your Dutch bank account.
 You will need the credit card or cash to pay for rent, groceries, transportation, possibly a bike and sometimes furniture, and books.
-You are advised to bring at least 300 euros.
+Nearly all Dutch businesses accept credit cards, but if relying on cash, you are advised to bring at least 300 euros.